NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Nanopore_tutorial.md

 Let's try and see if we can run Guppy, without blocking each other access to the GPU nodes.

-first let's active a `screen`.
+First let's active a `screen`.
 We call this screen : NANOPORE, so it is easy to find back if our connection is gone, and we have to log on to the system again.
 It is also easy to use when you open new screens all the time.

 ```
 screen -S NANOPORE